solana-labs/solana/docs/src/developing/on-chain-programs/developing-rust.md

 well as many 3rd party crates.

-There are some limitations since these programs run in a resource-constrained, single-threaded environment, and must be deterministic:
+There are some limitations since these programs run in a resource-constrained, single-threaded environment, as well as being deterministic:

 - No access to
   - `rand`